likhity/twitch-stream-chat-analyzer/README.md

 You will now have the extension loaded in chrome.

+Now, open any active twitch stream in chrome.

+Open the extension.

-Now, open any active twitch stream in chrome and watch the stream's chat being analyzed in real time with every new chat.
+You should now see the stream's chat being analyzed in real time and the percentage positivity being updated with every new chat.

 ![image](/README_assets/chrome.PNG)